 The analysis of the preceding scenario is as follows:

-- Employees should not share the primary account avoid uncontrollable risks caused by the disclosure of the account’s password or access key.
+- A does not share its account with employees to avoid uncontrollable risks caused by possible disclosure of the account password or AK.

 - Different employees are allocated independent user accounts (or operator accounts) with independent permissions, so that their responsibilities are consistent with their permissions.

-- All the operations of all user accounts can be audited.
+- All the operations performed by all user accounts can be audited.

-Use RAM-user accounts and the authorization management function, as shown in the following figure:
+Use the user account authorization and management function provided by RAM, as shown in the following figure.

 The procedure is as follows:

-- Bind the primary account to an MFA device and configure MFA for the primary account to prevent risks caused by disclosure of the primary account password.
+- Set up MFA to prevent risks caused by possible disclosure of the account password.

 - Activate RAM.

-- Create RAM-User accounts for different employees (or application systems) and set logon passwords or create access keys for them as needed.
+- Create RAM users for different employees (or application systems) and set logon passwords or create AKs for them as needed.

 - Grant permissions.
-Bind one or more authorization policies to groups or users.
-For more fine-grained authorization, you can create custom authorization policies and then bind them to groups or users.
+Attach one or more policies to the group or users.
+For finer-grained authorization, you can create custom policies and then attach them to the group or users.